wootzapp/www/privacy.md

 This page is used to inform visitors regarding this policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.

 If you choose to use this Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the Service.
-I will not use or share your information with anyone except as described in this Privacy Policy.
+The Personal Information that WootzApp collects is used for providing and improving the Service.
+WootzApp will not use or share your information with anyone except as described in this Privacy Policy.

 Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
+For a better experience, while using our Service, WootzApp may require you to provide us with certain personally identifiable information.

 Cookies